ipfs/ipfs-blog/src/_blog/2025-someguy-pr90.md

 - **48-hour cache**: Stores peer addresses for 48 hours, matching the DHT provider record expiration.
 - **1M peer capacity**: This sets an upper limit on memory usage, allowing Someguy to handle a large number of peers without excessive memory consumption.
 - **Memory-efficient**: Uses LRU eviction to keep the most relevant peers readily available
-- **Event driven cache maintennce**: Caches peers by subscribing to the libp2p event bus and caches after successful libp2p identify events, rather than actively polling the DHT for peer addresses, thereby only caching peers based on actual delegated routing requests.
+- **Event driven cache maintenance**: Caches peers by subscribing to the libp2p event bus and caches after successful libp2p identify events, rather than actively polling the DHT for peer addresses, thereby only caching peers based on actual delegated routing requests.

 ### Active peer probing in the background